MSU-PRL/PRL-website/README.md

       <li>Then, the 'prlCustomCSS-2018.css' file is automatically minimized into the 'prlCustomCSS-2018.min.css' file</li>
       <li> Finally, copy and paste the contents from the 'prlCustomCSS-2018.min.css' file into Mura's dedicated custom CSS file.
 The dedicated file is found in Mura's back end.
 Go to the File Manager, then look for prl_User_Assets/File/websiteTheme/prlCustomCSS.css.
 Right click and choose 'Edit' under the 'prlCustomCSS.css' file and paste the code.
 Save your changes.</li>
     </ol>
-  <li><strong>Inside Mura, do not change the name of the 'prlCustomCSS.css' file.</strong> Otherwise, the server will not load the custom CSS</li>
+  <li><strong>In Mura, do not change the name of the 'prlCustomCSS.css' file.</strong> Any change will cause the server to not load the custom CSS.</li>
   <li><strong>All the files in the folder are also found in the PRL server.</strong> Ensure that all versions at all locations are up to date.
 </ul>